Pasteurized and raw milk

 Anyone can get sick from pathogens that may be found in raw milk.

-Infants, children, pregnant women, seniors, and people with certain chronic diseases are more vulnerable to infection and have higher risk of getting sick from drinking raw milk.
-Infants and children are at greatest risk because they usually drink a lot of milk.
+Infants, children, pregnant women, seniors, and people with certain chronic diseases are more vulnerable to infection and have higher risk of getting sick from drinking raw milk due to having weaker or developing immune systems.

 What can you do to protect yourself and your family?